mkohl98/Dehazing-for-Microscopy-Data/README.md

 ## Top Hat Transforms

 To dehaze images via Top Hat Transforms you can use the code in the TopHat.py file as a reference.
-Therefore the following code describes the case when you just want to run Top Hat Transforms on only one window size and one threshold parameter.
+Therefore the following code describes the case when you just want to run the Top Hat Transform on only one window size and one threshold parameter.
 ```
-window_size = 1
-threshold = 1
-kernel = cv2.getStructuringElement(cv2.MORPH_ELLIPSE, (window_size, window_size))
-top_ = cv2.morphologyEx(img, cv2.MORPH_TOPHAT, kernel)
-top = np.array(TopHat.threshold(top_, threshold), dtype=np.float32)
+top_hat_transformed_image = TopHat.tophat(image, window_size=1, threshold=0)
 ```
-You must replace 'img' with your image which should be dehazed, insert your window_size and also your threshold.
-In this case 'top' is your processed image.
+You have only to replace 'image' with your image (2d-array, no '.tif'-file) which should be dehazed, insert your window_size and also your threshold.
+Done.